 Individuals or groups who bring extremist conflicts to the campus require our deliberate actions to ensure that UCI remains a conducive learning environment and champion of social justice for our diverse students, faculty, staff, and public members.

 As a land-grant institution that serves more than 32,000 students, faculty, and staff members, as well as local, national, and international communities, UCI has a mandate to excel in its tripartite mission of pioneering research, transformative teaching, and engaged service.
 Our strategic goals guiding the campus into the next millennium recognize that ‘diversity of experience and thought is a precondition for productive deliberation, an essential component of our fundamental scholarly and research mission’.

 - forge new dialogues and actions to critically examine proactive and response measures that support social justice efforts on campus in the face of extreme narratives;

 - support development of constructive research and pedagogy to support critical dialogues and inquiries about free speech and relationships to national and local social narratives to confront extremism and support inclusive communities;

 - identify uses of evidence-informed approaches to dialogues and practices in research, teaching, and public service, which interrogate the nature and types of extremism.

-Collectively, this year-long initiative will fortify the values of inclusive excellence: equity, diversity, inclusion and free speech.
+Collectively, this initiative fortifies the values of inclusive excellence: equity, diversity, inclusion and free speech, accomplished through three pillars: